btfshadow/quake-arena-log/README.md

 You need to have Python 3.9 and the PIP installed

+using the comand 'export PYTHONPATH=./' inside the project root to not have some issues in python imports

 Now you will install the Poetry using the command

 `pip install poetry` or `pip3 install poetry`